Reza-Asiyabi/reza-asiyabi.github.io/_pages/gallery.md

 </div>
 <p class="gallery-caption">Some of the places I've traveled to</p>

-I love almost any kind of sports and I like to keep in shape by praticing sports as much as possible.
-Exercise and gym is my daily ruotine but I also enjoy occasional basketball, football, hiking, ski, and I'm always looking to discover new activities.
+I love almost any kind of sports and I like to keep in shape by practicing sports as much as possible.
+Exercise and gym are my daily routines but I also enjoy occasional basketball, football, hiking, ski, and I'm always looking to discover new activities.

 <div class="gallery-scroll">
   <a href="/images/Sports/Basketball.jpeg" title="Basketball" class="image-popup">